AM207/2018fall/wiki/convergenceandcoverage.md

 ### Autocorrelation

 Autocorrelation can be a good diagnostic.
 After the burnin, the autocorrelation should decay within a few lags if we have reached ergodicity.
 There will likely still be some autocorrelation left.
 MCMC samples are samples from $p(x)$ and are guaranteed to be **act as IID**  due to the "ergodic" law of large numbers: time averages can be used as sample averages.
-But nearby samples are not *IID*, and you can help them along by shuffling the samples, or thinning so the the autocorrelation becomes minimal.
+But nearby samples are not *IID*, and you can help them along by shuffling the samples, and use thinning as a diagnostic to see if the autocorrelation becomes minimal.
+If it does, good, and you can use all your samples, but if not, you have probably not mixed well yet.